rdaneelu/checkgit/README.md

-# Script that checks status of all git repos
+# Script that checks status of all git your different git repositories

 Works this way: